 Greensboro Television Network (GTN) Streaming 24/7

-To view GTN on AT&T U-verse, go to channel 99, press OK, select Greensboro, then select GTN to start the channel.
+GTN is also available on AT&T U-verse, channel 99.
+To view GTN, go to channel 99, press OK, select Greensboro, then select GTN to start the channel.
 To bring the channel full screen, press OK again.

 The daily and monthly programming schedules are linked on the left.